 The barbell must be directly centered over the mid-section of the foot, it must travel in a straight line, and the moment arm and range of motion must be shortened.
 Therefore, a wider stance would be more efficient for a maximum attempt.

 In the bench press, hand placement varies with individual preference.
 However, it has been proven that a wider grip decreases the range of motion the bar travels and shortens the lever arm between the shoulder and the bar.

 The most effective hand and foot placement in the deadlift is similar to the squat and bench press in that the shorter the range of motion, the more efficient the lift.

 It is evident technique impacts strength; however, the use of proper equipment is equally important.
 The equipment used in powerlifting depends on classification.
-These are categories that separate lifters who choose to use specialized gear from those whom do not.
+These are categories that separate lifters who choose to use specialized gear from those who do not.

 Those competing with the assistance of specialized gear are known as equipped lifters.
-Specialized gear was first introduced to prevent injury, but now functions as a tool to lift heavier loads.
+Specialized gear was first introduced to prevent injury but now functions as a tool to lift heavier loads.

 On the other hand, non-equipped, or raw lifters, do not use specialized gear.
 However, both categories allow athletes to use support belts, wrist and knee wraps, and weightlifting shoes.